 - Use chunky mulch or gravel.

 - Cover eaves & other openings with wire mesh no larger that 1/8" openings.

 - Build homes with fire-resistant materials.

-- Follow the directions of emergency personnel and evacuate immediately if requested.
+- Be prepared to evacuate immediately if requested.

-- Have important documents and other items, such as medication, readily available.
+- Have important papers and items like medication readily available.